Shoah by Claude Lanzmann,

 Claude Lanzmann, French director and journalist, was born on 27 November 1925 in Bois-Colombes, France.
 As a teenager during the German occupation, he joined the Resistance.
 After studying philosophy, he taught at the Free University of Berlin in 1948/1949.

-In the following decades, Lanzmann directed many other films.
+Over the following decades, Lanzmann made many more films.
 He received numerous awards as a director, writer and journalist.
-He received the Golden Bear of Honor at the Berlinale for his entire body of work.
+He notably received the Golden Bear of Honor from the Berlinale for all his work.

-Claude Lanzmann dies on 5 July 2018 in Paris, the day after the premiere of his last film, Les quatre sœurs.
+Claude Lanzmann died on 5 July 2018 in Paris, the day after the premiere of his last film, Les quatre sœurs.

-Photo: Claude Lanzmann in Poland during the filming of Shoah. © Association Claude and Felix Lanzmann.
+Photo: Claude Lanzmann in Poland during the filming of Shoah. © Association Claude et Felix Lanzmann.

 Scientific Commissioner: Dr. Tamar Lewinsky.